koushik-sys/-koushik-sys/README.md

 ## 🚀 Projects

+> _Here are a few highlights of what I've worked on:_

+### 🌾 Crop Rotation Advisor (AI + Web)
+An AI-based web advisory system to help farmers decide optimal crop rotations using ANN.

+**Tech Stack**: Python, Keras, Flask, JavaScript, MongoDB

+---

 ### 🦯 Smart Blind Stick
 Smart mobility stick designed for visually impaired people with sensors and alerts.